JM Financial: Organization

 JM Financial has four main business segments: 1.
 Investment banking, Wealth management and Securities Business (IWS); 2.
 Mortgage lending; 3.
 Distressed Credit and 4.
 Asset Management.
 The IWS and Mortgage lending segments make up the majority of the group's revenue.
-Virtually almost all of the group's revenue is from only India.
+Almost all of the group's revenue is from only India.

 Although JM Financial is a publicly listed company, Kampani and his family still exhibit significance influence over it.
 According to shareholding disclosures, Kampani and his family hold over 15% of the group's shares.
 This doesn't include indirect ownership via private entities etc.

 Rankings

 According to Mergermarket League tables, JM Financial is usually ranked in the top 10 firms for India deals by value with its 2021 rank being No. 4.

 Controversies

 Police investigation into Nimesh Kampani

 In 2009, JM Financial Founder, chairman and managing director, Nimesh Kampani was under police investigation for alleged involvement of defrauding depositors by Hyderabad-based Nagarjuna Finance Ltd. Kampani was reported hiding in Dubai temporarily to avoid arrest.
 In April 2009, the Supreme Court of India granted a stay on the arrest for Kampani.
 After two years, Kampani returned to India but stepped back from daily operations.
 In 2016, he formally resigned from his position as managing director and handed over control of JM Financial to his son, Vishal Kampani.